Affinage

 Open questions at the time

-• Biochemical mechanism by which missense mutations disrupt vesicle cycling is not determined
+• Molecular mechanism by which missense mutations disrupt function not resolved (no binding, localization, or phosphorylation analysis)

 Open questions